ampache/ampache.org-docs/docs/api/index.md

 ## News

+Ampache8 will release with a new API (API8) based on API6.
+Changes will be kept to a minimum to allow using API8 as a drop in replacement for API6

 As of 7.7.1 (API 6.9.0) Ampache fully supports POST data requests for all API methods.

 POST requests offer more privacy than a regular GET request because data is sent in the body, not the URL, avoiding exposure in browser history and logs.